Breakfast; to skip or not to skip?

 Historical Context

-Historically, the concept of breakfast has evolved significantly.
+Historically, the effects of skipping breakfast weren’t a topic of concern.
 In medieval times, breakfast was often considered unnecessary and even gluttonous by the clergy.
 It wasn’t until the Industrial Revolution that breakfast became more structured, with labourers needing a substantial meal to sustain themselves through long work hours.
 The advent of breakfast cereals in the late 19th and early 20th centuries, heavily marketed by companies like Kellogg’s, cemented breakfast as an essential meal in the Western diet.

 The Case for Breakfast